EOSIO/spec-repo/esl_regions.md

     rely on the Merkle roots embedded in block headers.
   * Oracle-based IBC.
 Contracts may opt in to trusting oracles which attest to events on other chains.
 * Named Regions.
-This EEP uses the term "regions" to mean side chains which share a common block log.
+This ESL uses the term "regions" to mean side chains which share a common block log.
 The block log keeps the regions synchronized with each other and may help form the communication channel between them.

-This EEP discusses named regions.
+This ESL discusses named regions.

 ## Discussion